harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

   The benchmark model for this problem has a F-beta score of 0.64597 with random guessing algorithm [3].
 A solution model having F-beta score _more_ than the benchmark model can be considered as good model.

+The F-1 score was chosen for this model as this score gives more accurate outcome than in comparison to other metrics like accuracy metric.
+Accuracy only measures the correctness of predicted labels whereas F-1 score will measure both the precision (Number of samples correct out of total predicted to be positive) and recall (number of samples correct out of total correct samples) of the classifier and produce results that accurately maps test's correctness.

 ## II.
 Analysis
 ### Data Exploration